• Skip to main content

 *Makes about 4 cups of sauce.

-*For more veggies, add an extra 1 cup diced celery.
+*For more veggies, add an extra 1 cup of diced celery.
 Or substitute 4 stalks of celery for 1 onion.

 *If you don't want to use wine, use water, chicken broth, vegetable broth, or seafood stock in its place.